Overview of Consumer Affairs Victoria

 - refer the dispute to a mediator;

-- vary any term of a An agreement that the law will enforce.;
+- vary any term of a contract;

 - order the refund of any money paid under a contract;

 For more information about how to apply to VCAT, see ‘Small claims: VCAT’s Civil Claims List’.

 Remedies: Legal advice

 Free legal advice is available from community legal centres (see Chapter 2.4: Legal services that can help).

 For further information on the remedies available under current laws, see Chapter 7.2: Consumer protection laws.

 Intelligence (information) about bad behaviour in the market is important to CAV.
 It enables the agency to track emerging trends and to identify individual businesses, or problems within industry sectors, that may be causing harm to consumers.

 CAV works closely with the Victorian Aboriginal Legal Service, the National Indigenous Consumer Strategy reference group (of which it is a member), and Aboriginal and Torres Strait Islander communities and individuals to help resolve consumer issues, and to develop resources for, Aboriginal and Torres Strait Islander consumers and businesses.